China's best-selling spirit Baijiu seeks a foothold in the West

-NEW YORK Just as Russia has its vodka, Mexico its tequila and Scotland its Scotch, China has its own distilled spirit, baijiu.
+NEW YORK, June 3 Just as Russia has its vodka, Mexico its tequila and Scotland its Scotch, China has its own distilled spirit, baijiu.

 Baijiu is the world's biggest-selling spirit category and represents a $23 billion market, according to research reports by McKinsey & Co and UBS.